It can be a black box for grant seekers. A huge headache for grantmakers.

 For larger grantmaking organizations, a national chair review step may be necessary.
 Especially with national grantmakers that have individual regions across the country, this step can make sense to synthesize the decisions made by review panels at more local levels.
 Some grantmakers prefer to give final say over funding to a national board or chairperson due to organizational bylaws or tradition.

 For all phases of the review process, employing an anonymous submission and/or anonymous judging structure goes a long way towards ensuring fairness.
-This means masking the submitters and reviewers from each other so the focus remains on the quality of the submissions rather than any potential bias that come from knowing the identities of either party.
+This means masking the submitters and reviewers from each other so the focus remains on the quality of the applications rather than any potential bias that come from knowing the identities of either party.

 Remember that this three-step aspect of the grant review process isn’t necessarily right for every organization.
 Smaller grantmaking organizations may want a shorter, more streamlined process that better suits their unique needs.